 Note: The icons drill-down and drill-up icons in the upper left of the matrix visual only apply to rows.
 In order to drill-down on columns, you must use the right-click menu.

-The Matrix Preview visual automatically indents subcategories in a hierarchy beneath each parent, which is called a stepped layout.
+The Matrix visual automatically indents subcategories in a hierarchy beneath each parent, which is called a stepped layout.

 In the original version of the matrix visual, subcategories were shown in an entirely different column, taking up much more space in the visual.
 The following image shows the table in original matrix visual; notice the subcategories in a completely separate column.

-In the following image, you see a Matrix Preview visual, with stepped layout in action.
+In the following image, you see a new Matrix visual, with stepped layout in action.
 Notice the category Computers has its subcategories (Computers Accessories, Desktops, Laptops, Monitors, and so on) slightly indented, providing a cleaner and much more condensed visual.

 You can easily adjust the stepped layout settings.
-With the Matrix Preview visual selected, in the Format section (the paint roller icon) of the Visualizations pane, expand the Row headers section.
+With the new Matrix visual selected, in the Format section (the paint roller icon) of the Visualizations pane, expand the Row headers section.
 In there are two options: the Stepped layout toggle (which turns it off or on), and the Stepped layout indentation (specifies the indentation amount, in pixels).

 If you turn off Stepped layout, the subcategories are shown in another column rather than indented beneath the parent category.